Jason5Lee/defer-kt/README.md

             for (name in names) {
                 val target = OutputTarget(name)
-                deferClosing(target) // This defer is for the case that any exception occurs during the constructions. outMap[name] = target
+                // This defer is to close the created target when an exception is thrown deferClosing(target)
+                outMap[name] = target
             }
             outMap.toMap().also {
-                cancelDefers() // Cancel all defers since the construction succeeds.
+                cancelDefers() // cancel all defers because the construction was successful.
             }
         }
     }